Skip to content

 ANNUAL SAVINGS

 I redesigned Alo Yoga's infrastructure with a serverless architecture that cut over $3 million per year in operating costs.
-Sometimes the biggest wins are in what you stop paying for.

 2 M